 In addition, various community organizations and businesses support the schools with special grants or in-kind contributions, and professional expertise.

-How to Volunteer: To volunteer in the Canandaigua schools, contact the main office of the individual school where you wish to volunteer:
+How to Volunteer: Contact the main office of the individual school where you wish to volunteer:

 Primary -Elementary School (gr.
 UPK-2): (585)396-3930

 Or you may contact the Canandaigua PTSA via e-mail at firstname.lastname@example.org